lambci/cmda/README-SAR.md

 You can optionally enter VPC details (like a security group and subnets) to have the function launch in an existing VPC when you create the application.

-After the application has been deployed, you'll need the full name of the Lambda function it created, to configure `cmda`.
+After the application has been deployed, you'll need the name of the Lambda function it created, to configure `cmda`.
 You can get this by clicking on the `CmdaFunction` Resource in the Resources list, or by looking at the CloudFormation Stack's outputs for `FunctionName`.

 It will look something like: `serverlessrepo-cmda-CmdaFunction-12Q3L4R5I6O76`